realtota/SWECapstone/README.md

 # SWECapstone
-For the set up just cloning the repository, there isnt any set up required.
+For the set up just cloning the repository, there isnt any set up required. //
-It works as is.